University of Limerick head resigns over personal Covid-19 health concerns

 “The university’s management showed great foresight in moving quickly and the academic and support staff have shown great skill in bringing a difficult year for them and our students to a successful end.”

-He said it was vital that the new government stepped up to the plate to protect the university sector in Ireland as it would play a crucial role in the economy’s recovery.
+He said it was vital that the new government protected the university sector in Ireland as it would play a crucial role in the economy’s recovery.

-Dr Fitzgerald said he was confident that with the right support now, the future for UL was bright: “The very existence of UL is testimony to the can-do attitude of the people of the mid-West region who overcame enormous obstacles to secure its development.
+Meanwhile, the university’s governing body has recommended that students living in campus accommodation should be refunded because of the Covid-19 pandemic.

-“That same spirit will be vital in the years to come but I have no doubt the importance of UL to the region and to the broader economy will grow significantly in the years ahead.”
+Thousands of students had to leave their accommodation in March and have not been able to return to the university since.
+There are almost 3,000 beds in on-campus facilities.
+However, they have been required to pay full fees for their time at the university’s accommodation even while not living there.